dcl-2019-01/curriculum/docs/relational-basics.md

 It is extremely rare to only require a single table of data for an analysis.
 Far more often you will need to combine together multiple sources of information.
-Interconnected datasets is often called __relational__ because you need to care about the relationships between the datasets.
+Interconnected datasets are often called __relational__ because you need to care about the relationships between the datasets.

 Here you'll learn about the __keys__ which define the relationship, and